Introduction

 Failure to Meet Financial Requirements

-Applicants must demonstrate that they have sufficient financial resources to operate their proposed financial services business.
+Applicants must demonstrate that they have sufficient financial resources to operate their proposed financial services business, which is one of the core financial requirement obligations.
 This includes proving solvency, maintaining positive net assets, and having adequate financial documentation to support their application.
 Insufficient financial resources or inadequate financial statements can lead to rejection.

 Incomplete or Inaccurate Application